shellieD/dont-step-in-the-poo/README.md

 13. Once your repsitory is connected to Heroku, you can enable automatic deploys using the 'Enable Automatic Deploys' button or manually deploy  by selecting the branch to deploy following by the 'Deploy Branch' button.
 14. If you choose to automatic deploys, Heroku will build a new version of the app whenever a change is pushed to Github.
 Manually deploys allows you to update the app whenever you click the 'Deploy Branch'.
 For this project I enabled automatic deploys to ensure the app was updated each time changes were pushed to Github.
 15. When the build process is complete you will be able to view the live app by clicking the link 'Your app was successfullly deployed".

+## Credits & References

+#### Code

+Other than the below exceptions, all of the code has been custom written by myself for the application: -

+When researching how to clear the screen when running a python program, I came across the following code from the [Geeks for Geeks](https://www.geeksforgeeks.org/clear-screen-python/) website.

+#### ASCII Art

+Poop ASCII Art from user [pr0p3rno0b10](https://replit.com/@pr0p3rno0b10/poop-emoji-ascii-art) on Replit.

+Smiley face ASCII are from [loveascii.com](http://loveascii.com/smilies.html)

+## Acknowledments